telerik/winforms-docs/gridview/exporting-data/spread-export.md

 ## Events

+### CellFormatting

-__CellFormatting__: This event is used to format the cells to be exported.
+This event is used to format the cells to be exported.
 The event arguments provide:

 * *CellSelection*:  After casting to the __CellSelection__ class, provides access to the excel cells selection.
 More information about the abilities this object introduces, can be found here: [Get, Set and Clear Cell Properties](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-cells/get-set-clear-properties).